ICanBoogie/Facets/README.md

 ## Fetching records matching conditions

-A [Fetcher][] instance can be used to fetch records mathing a set of conditions.
+A [Fetcher][] instance can be used to fetch records matching a set of conditions.
 The _fetcher_ takes care of the various steps required to build the query and fetch the matching records.
 These steps can be summarized as follows:

 1. Parse the specified modifiers and extract conditions, offset, limit, order and query string.
 2. Build the initial query.
 3. Invoke criteria to alter the query.
-4. Alter the query with the condtions.
+4. Alter the query with the conditions.
 5. Count the total number of records that match the query.
 6. Alter the query with the order.
 7. Alter the query with the offset and limit.